Find Affordable College Courses

 • Confer with physicians, psychologists, occupational therapists, and other professionals to develop and implement client rehabilitation programs.

-Rehabilitation Counselor Skills
+Qualities of a Rehabilitation Counselor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.